NuGet/NuGetDocs/NuGet.Docs/ndocs/API/Credential-Providers.md

-# Using Credential Providers to Access Authenticated Feeds
+# Credential Providers and NuGet

 NuGet 3.3+ now supports Credential Providers, which enable NuGet to work seamlessly with authenticated feeds.
 After you install a Credential Provider, NuGet will automatically acquire and refresh credentials for authenticated feeds as necessary.